Harnessing the Power of Content Marketing for Small Businesses

 536% rise in Google Search impressions

-It wasn’t just traffic—it was booked consultations and a full calendar.
-That’s the power of content, done right.
+It wasn’t just about more traffic; it resulted in booked consultations and a fully booked calendar.
+That’s the power of effective content.

 Content Ideas by Business Type

-Not all content is created equal.
-Here's how content marketing can look depending on your sector:
+Not all content is equal.
+Here’s how content marketing can vary by sector:

 For Trades (Plumbers, Electricians, HVAC Engineers):

-“How-to” blog posts that help DIYers (and position you as the expert)
+“How-to” blog posts that serve DIYers and position you as an expert.

-Case studies showing successful projects with before/after photos
+Case studies showcasing successful projects with before-and-after photod.

 For Creatives (Photographers, Designers, Artists):

-Content should reflect what your audience cares about—whether that's reliability, expertise, creativity, or experience.
+Your content should reflect what your audience values—be it reliability, expertise, creativity, or experience.

 What Does a Content Strategy Actually Look Like?